guilhermebkel/regex-study/README.md

  *
  * Will only match ["M"] (was supposed to find "M,m" or "do")
  * since the global flag is not specified.
 So, after finding
- * the first, it does not try to found the other.
+ * the first, it does not try to find the other.
  */
 console.log(text.match(/M|do/))
 console.log(text.match(/m|do/i))